 b.
 A student can take the Departmental Qualifying Examination only if enrolled in the PhD program and not on probation.

-Faculty Meeting (discuss Qualifying Exam results): Thursday, August 30, 2018
+Faculty Meeting (discuss Qualifying Exam results): Thursday, January 31, 2019 (tentative)

 Either the student or the Research Advisor can discontinue the relationship for any reason.
 When a student‐Research Advisor relationship is discontinued, a new Research Advisor must be selected within one month.
 Note that once the student chooses a research advisor, the student must obtain a research advisor form from the Academic Program Administrator, have his/her advisor sign the form, and then return it to the Academic Program Administrator.